 Change the text at P91 L6 as follow

 The Beamforming Time Unit (BTU) subfield is defined in Table 7.
 The BTU subfield indicates the beamforming time unit for the Transmit Period, Responder Feedback Offset and Initiator Ack Offset subfields in the TDD Beamforming Information field of TDD SSW frames.
-This subfield also defines the time unit for the Transmit Period, Initiator Transmit Offset and Responder Transmit Offset subfields in the TDD Beamforming Information field of TDD SSW Ack frames.
+The BTU subfield also defines the time unit for the Transmit Period, Initiator Transmit Offset and Responder Transmit Offset subfields in the TDD Beamforming Information field of TDD SSW Ack frames.